 “This trial effort would not be done on a national scale, but rather on a small scale to give experience to the students, the rangers, and the organizing groups (NPS,NSA, NPA).”

-Liz cohesively wove together why there was a need for a new CCC led by students, how it had been accomplished by other groups in the past, and what exactly needed to be done to hit the ground running.
+Liz cohesively wove together why there was a need for a new CCC led by students, how other groups had accomplished it in the past, and what exactly needed to be done to hit the ground running.
 Her powerful thesis still rings true today, with SCA expanding service beyond parks on different public lands and local communities across the United States.